 And when workers are laid off, they spend less money.
 In order to try and motivate people to buy things, companies continue to lower prices, which leads to lower profits.

 What causes too much supply and not enough demand?
 Lack of spending.
-But what causes a lack of spending on a scale large enough to cause deflation on a national scale?
+But what causes a lack of spending in the first place...and at a big enough level to impact a nation's economy?

 It all begins with something called "credit tightening".
 When debt is cheap, it is considered to be "loose"; there isn't much risk, and it's pretty easy to get a loan.
 As rates increase, it becomes harder to get a loan (i.e. credit tightening).

 Now you may be asking what causes credit tightening?
-There are three broad things that can cause tightening.
+There are three broad things that can cause tightening: rising interest rates, economic shocks, and price competition.

 You can see credit tightening in action when you're thinking about getting a new car using a loan from the bank.
 A higher interest rate means that your monthly payment is also higher.
 This means there is less money left over for other things you may want to purchase during the month.
 You may opt to wait for a lower interest rate, and either save your money or spend it on something else.
 Companies are no different.